-i.
-Discuss the opportunities and prospects of the National Library of Nigeria in the 21st century and beyond.

-3.3 OPPORTUNITIES OF THE NATIONAL LIBRARY OF NIGERIA IN THE FOURTH INDUSTRIAL REVOLUTION AND THE COVID-19 PANDEMIC include opportunities brought about by the COVID-19 pandemic, the Fourth Industrial Revolution and the new 21st century information age.
+3.1 Opportunities and Prospects of the National Library of Nigeria in the Fourth Industrial Revolution and the COVID-19 Pandemic the Fourth Industrial Revolution and the new 21st century information age.
 However, in this unit, only a few will be discussed as follows:

 The National Library of Nigeria has abundant opportunities and prospects to ensure its steady growth and development, and relevance to society.
-These
+These include opportunities brought about by the COVID-19 pandemic,